flexpa/os/docs/people/dev.md

 ## Skills & Experience

-- 2+ years of full-time experience as a software developer
+- Deep, specialized knowledge and experience in healthcare APIs, data, and standards and in particular HL7 FHIR
-- Proficiency in TypeScript and functional programming patterns
+- Proficiency, but not necessarily expertise, in TypeScript and functional programming patterns
-- Familiarity with tools in our stack such as React, Fastify, Next.js, PostgreSQL, and Redis
+- Familiarity with tools in our stack such as Node.js, REST APIs, Fastify, React, Next.js, PostgreSQL, Redis, and AWS
+- A history of innovative contributions in healthcare technology
-- History of shipping
+- A history of shipping

 ## Bonus Points For

 - Experience building APIs as a product
-- Experience with HL7 FHIR
 - DevOps and infrastructure experience
 - Design experience and in particular UI/UX chops
 - Customer support / success experience